 At the I/O conference yesterday, Google introduced Google Photos, a standalone platform to save unlimited photos and videos of your memorable life events.

-The new feature let users organize all their photos by people, places, things that matter to them without giving the effort to create album or tagging or label to each photo.
+The new feature lets users organize all their photos by people, places, and things that matter to them without making an effort to create an album or tagging or label each photo.

-With Google Photos users can save unlimited photos in their device at the same time photos and videos are backed up and synced to their cloud device without the fear of losing their memories and can access those from anywhere with any device.
+With Google Photos, users can save unlimited photos on their device at the same time, photos and videos are backed up and synced to their cloud device without the fear of losing their memories, and they can access those from anywhere with any device.

-The newly updated app maintains original resolution up to 16MP for photos, and 1080p high-definition for videos and store compressed versions of the photos and videos in beautiful, print-quality resolution.
+The newly updated app maintains the original resolution up to 16MP for photos and 1080p high-definition for videos and stores compressed versions of the photos and videos in beautiful, print-quality resolution.

 The app can also enhance the quality of the photos.
-With a single tap, one can adjust the color scheme, light or brightness of the photos.
-Those who want to share photos with their friends through WhatsApp, Twitter, Hangouts or other social media can do the same with a single tap.
+With a single tap, one can adjust the photos’ color scheme, light, or brightness.
+Those who want to share photos with their friends through WhatsApp, Twitter, Hangouts, or other social media can do the same with a single tap.